Parasharpy/Projects/Sequence based function prediction of Cysteine residues/README.md

 DL models used are CNN, ANN, GRU, LSTM, BILSTM and they can be run by a command of the format:
 > python3 dl_models_run.py GRU

 The inputs to the models are two pickle files one contains the protein vector embeddings and the other one contains respective modifications numbered from 0 to 7 as classes.
+Sample data and input:
+> >P0C1A9_192
+> >SDCRIS
+Where, P0C1A9 is uniprot_id and 192 is residue_id means at 192th postion cysteine is present.
+SDCRIS is the trimmed sequence from a large protein sequence.